WyattMorgan20/assignment2-Morgan/README.md

 | Canada | It's not too far from home but still a new area to check out and enjoy.
 Colder climates for those who enjoy them. | I would spend 3 days to a week here too |
 | Italy | There's a large variety of great food options you can try here as well as a big change in architecture (mostly) from the US | I would spend 2 weeks here |
 | Anywhere in "Basque" country in Spain/France | Full of people who have a lot of national pride and good food! | I would spend about a week here |

+---

+#Quotes

+>I've got a list, we're gonna work down it, together.
+Number 1, I'm gonna bend something, something that was not meant to bend.
+>>I'm gonna stop you right there because I'm not gonna make it to 2.
+I won't even make it to 1.
+I don't do well with pain, I stub my toe and I'm done for the day. *Deadpool 2 Writers*

+>Hi, I'm looking for ray finkle... and a clean pair of shorts. *Ace Ventura Writers*